ayunsis/CS177_pj/src/paper/main.typ

 Contribution History:

-#figure(
+// #figure(
-  image("images/paper/server-contrib.png", height: 18%, width: 80%, fit: "stretch"),
+//   image("images/paper/server-contrib.png", height: 18%, width: 80%, fit: "stretch"),
-  caption: [Server Contribution],
+//   caption: [Server Contribution],
-) <server_contrib>
+// ) <server_contrib>

 === Paper https://github.com/zivmax/rimworld-combat-agent-paper/graphs/contributors

 Contribution History:

-#figure(
+// #figure(
-  image("images/paper/paper-contrib.png", height: 18%, width: 80%,fit: "stretch"),
+//   image("images/paper/paper-contrib.png", height: 18%, width: 80%,fit: "stretch"),
-  caption: [Paper Contribution],
+//   caption: [Paper Contribution],
-) <paper_contrib>
+// ) <paper_contrib>

 === RimWorld Mod https://github.com/zivmax/rimworld-combat-agent-client

 Contribution History:

-#figure(
+// #figure(
-  image("images/paper/client-contrib.png", height: 18%, width: 80%,fit: "stretch"),
+//   image("images/paper/client-contrib.png", height: 18%, width: 80%,fit: "stretch"),
-  caption: [Client Contribution],
+//   caption: [Client Contribution],
-) <client_contrib>
+// ) <client_contrib>

-The contributors are:
+// The contributors are:

-- zivmax: Linzheng Tang
+// - zivmax: Linzheng Tang
-- mike2367: Guo Yu
+// - mike2367: Guo Yu

-= Acknowledgement
+// = Acknowledgement

-External library usage:
+// External library usage:

-=== PyTorch
+// === PyTorch
-[@torch] Neural Networks used in agents are built by both of us from scratch.
+// [@torch] Neural Networks used in agents are built by both of us from scratch.

-=== Gymnasium
+// === Gymnasium
-[@gymnasium] The training environment is designed and built by both of us based on Gymnasium's vectorized environment from scratch.
+// [@gymnasium] The training environment is designed and built by both of us based on Gymnasium's vectorized environment from scratch.

-=== Viztracer
+// === Viztracer
-[@viztracer] This tracing tool helps us to the performance bottleneck of the agents.
+// [@viztracer] This tracing tool helps us to the performance bottleneck of the agents.

-=== Pandas
+// === Pandas
-[@pandas] This library is used to store and analyze the training data.
+// [@pandas] This library is used to store and analyze the training data.

-=== Numpy
+// === Numpy
-[@numpy] This library is used to store and process the training data.
+// [@numpy] This library is used to store and process the training data.

-=== Matplotlib
+// === Matplotlib
-[@matplotlib] This library is used to plot the training loss curve.
+// [@matplotlib] This library is used to plot the training loss curve.

-Notice that due to legal issues, we can't provide the original version of the game which we purchased.
+// Notice that due to legal issues, we can't provide the original version of the game which we purchased.
 If you are interested in recurring the training process, please purchase the genuine game from https://rimworldgame.com/.

-// Display bibliography.
+// // Display bibliography.
-#bibliography("refs.bib")
+// #bibliography("src\paper\refs.bib")